UnofficialJuliaMirror/Samantha.jl-2e15cbd7-567d-54fc-b411-c87ed8bc262a/README.md

 It is strongly recommended to use a recent Linux kernel, simply due to the rapid pace of performance and stability improvements (especially when using GPUs, NVMe SSDs, or other fancy new hardware).

 ### Required Packages:
+* Compat - For compatibility with older versions of Julia
 * MacroTools - For ensuring a consistent API and easing package development
 * Requires - For inclusion of additional code to support optional packages

 ### Optional Packages: